wixplosives/stylable.io/docs/references/tag-selectors.md

 ### Native element

-A Native element requires no special support in Stylable.
+A native element behaves exactly as it does in CSS, and requires no special treatment in Stylable.

 <!-- prettier-ignore-start -->
 ```css